 One of the new features of txt2Pajek 3 are the options to create vector and partition files during the network creation process.
-In Pajek, partitions are used to split nodes into nonoverlapping groups based on a nominal variable, e.g. gender, nationality, department, etc. Vectors are used to store quantitative information of nodes, e.g. salary, size, etc. as well as centrality metrics.
-The edge list logic of txt2Pajek has two implications for incorporating vector and partition information (see Figure 5).
+In Pajek, partitions are used to split nodes into non-overlapping groups based on a nominal variable, e.g. gender, nationality, department, etc. Vectors are used to store quantitative information of nodes, e.g. salary, size, etc. as well as centrality metrics.
+The edge list logic of txt2Pajek has two implications for incorporating vector and partition information (see Figure 4).
 First, we need two columns for the information, one for each node column.
-For this example we select "genderA" for 1st column and "genderB" for 2nd column.
-Second, vector and partition information need to be redundant as normally nodes occur in more than one line.
-You can see that Susan is twice in the text file and her partition information occurs twice, too3.
+Second, vector and partition information needs to be redundant as normally nodes occur in more than one line.

 Of course, this can be a painful task if you prepare your text file by hand, but when the data is exported from a database, this should not be a problem.